 Royals Take on Thunder to Kick off Back-To-Back on the Road

-The Reading Royals, proud affiliate of the Philadelphia Flyers, play the Adirondack Thunder Friday, Jan.
-28 at 7:00 p.m. at Cool Insuring Arena in Glens Falls, NY.
-This is the 6th of 15 meetings between the two teams this season.
-The Royals are 4-1-0 against the Thunder, scoring 20 goals and allowing 14.
+The Reading Royals, proud affiliate of the Philadelphia Flyers, play the Maine Mariners Saturday, Jan.
+29 at 6:00 p.m. at Cross Insurance Arena in Portland, ME.
+This is the second of six meetings between the two teams this season.

-The Royals defeated the Thunder Friday, Jan.
-21, 5-2, on the road.
-After trailing by a pair of goals, Reading erased Adirondack's 2-0 lead in the middle period with three-straight goals.
-Trevor Gooch lit the lamp first to cut the deficit in half before Anthony Gagnon and Dominic Cormier scored in a span of 30 seconds to give Reading the lead, 3-2.
+The Royals fell to the Mariners in their lone game of the season up to this point Sunday, Oct.
+31, 4-1, on the road.
+Maine scored three-straight goals in the opening period for a Mariner's 3-0 lead after the first 20 minutes of play.
+Reading responded with their one and only goal of the game courtesy of Charlie Gerard who currently skates for the Lehigh Valley Phantoms since being recalled from loan on Nov.
+11.

-Patrick Bajkov and Patrick McNally extended the Royals' lead to three-goals in the final period.
-Bajkov tallied his 15th goal of the season, the most goals scored on either teams' roster.
-McNally is one point away from 100 pro career points while Bajkov skates in his 200th pro career game tonight.
+The Mariners diminished any chance of a Royals' comeback in the final period when Andrew Romano tapped in a rebound to put Maine up by three-goals with 2:45 remaining.

 The Royals sit in second place in the North Division.
-They play two games against divisional opponents before a three-game series with the first-place Newfoundland Growlers beginning on Feb.
-2. Reading holds a 17-8-5-1 record with a .645 win percentage.
-They sit behind the Growlers with a .692 win percentage.
+Today's game is their final game against a divisional opponents before a three-game series with the first-place Newfoundland Growlers beginning on Feb.
+2. Reading holds a 18-8-5-1 record with a .656 win percentage.
+They sit behind the Growlers with a .667 win percentage.
 The Growlers have played five fewer games than Reading and sit at the top of the North Division, with Trois-Rivieres hoisting a .589 win percentage in third.
-Maine holds fourth place at .515 and Adirondack sits in fifth posting a .484 win percentage.
-The Railers are last with a .438 win percentage in 32 games.
+Maine holds fourth place at .500 and Adirondack sits in fifth posting a .469 win percentage.
+The Railers are last with a .455 win percentage in 33 games.

 UPCOMING GAMES: